Share

 Nerve Belfast host Shortcut Film Education Symposium in Brand New Space at W5 LIFE

-The Shortcut programme was developed with funding from the EU’s Erasmus programme and the symposium was aimed at post primary education educators, the youth/community sector, mental health/social services organisations and those working with young people at risk across Northern Ireland.
+The centre-piece of the symposium was the public launch of the Shortcut website and learning programme which makes freely available 20 European short films exploring sensitive and challenging social issues which are impacting negatively on the physical and mental health of young people.
+The Shortcut website and film education programme was developed with funding from the EU’s Erasmus programme and the symposium attracted over 100 representatives from post primary education, the youth/community sector, mental health/social services and organisations working with young people at risk across Northern Ireland.
 The symposium unveiled a toolkit of film education materials which have been written to provide a host of creative possibilities for the exploration of and creative responses to societal and personal themes and topics such as mental health, poverty, racism, migration, addiction, social media, grief, the justice system and human rights.

-Some highlights included screenings of a selection of our Shortcut films and Q&As with their subjects and filmmakers including local director Ross McClean; a drama workshop with Bruiser Theatre Company; screening of Stay Alive plus Q&A session with the film's writer, and playwright, poet and journalist Clare Dwyer Hogg, a poetry workshop facilitated by staff from MSc Art Psychotherapy, Ulster University; and a Masterclass Panel for Young People featuring Music Video Producer, Callum Harrison and London based Film/TV Director, Cornelius Walker.
+Highlights of the Shortcut symposium included screenings of a selection of hard-hitting short films and Q&As with their subjects and filmmakers including local director Ross McClean and London based Film/TV Director Cornelius Walker who’s story is told in the Oscar-nominated Black Sheep ; a drama workshop with Bruiser Theatre Company; a screening of Stay Alive followed by a Q&A session with local screenwriter and playwright Clare Dwyer Hogg and film’s director Juliet Riddell; and a poetry workshop facilitated by staff from MSc Art Psychotherapy, Ulster University.

 Sarah Lawrence, Education Manager of Nerve Belfast Creative Learning Centre, said “For over 30 years Nerve Centre has championed film as a key creative tool of empowerment for children and young people.
 We have seen how film can truly change lives.
 The 20 short films available on our Shortcut website that we have selected with our European partners in Poland and Bulgaria, are compassionate, vital works that put the real struggles of young people onscreen, both the humour and the heartbreak.
 They can offer hope and inspiration to a generation of young people struggling to find a voice.”